 Many people ask us “What does a Literary agent do?
 Is it any different in India?”
 We wanted to give real, solid advice.
 So in addition to a lot of internet research, we’ve interviewed ten of India’s top Literary agencies.
 We also spoke to a few authors.
 This gives us deep insight into what a literary agency does, especially in India.
-We understood how they add value, what they look for in a book/author and so on.
+We understood how they add value, what they look for in a book/author, and so on.

 Why is it difficult to get published?
 One reason is that many authors are notoriously bad at the “moving and shaking” required to deal with the characters outside of their books.
 First-time authors don’t know anything about the world of publishing.
-The real world with its cast of characters: busy unresponsive traditional publishers, pushy self-publishing companies (to understand the difference between those two, read our article on Traditional V/s Self publishers) and the myriad people selling all kinds of publishing-related stuff on social media – can be a difficult lot to deal with.
+The real world with its cast of characters: busy unresponsive traditional publishers, pushy self-publishing companies (to understand the difference between those two, read our article on Traditional V/s Self publishers), and the myriad people selling all kinds of publishing-related stuff on social media – can be a difficult lot to deal with.

 Your gorgeously crafted synopsis and excerpt all go into what the industry calls the “slush pile”.
-The word slush pile originated from the time when writers submitted printed manuscripts (which some folks still accept, by the way) and was literally a physical pile.
+The word slush pile originated from the time when writers submitted printed manuscripts (which some folks still accept, by the way) and were literally a physical pile.

 Clearly, much can go wrong for even the best manuscripts out there.
 So how do you make sure your manuscript bypasses the slush pile and goes straight to the desk of a commissioning editor?

 So why does the publisher trust the literary agent, you ask?
 The agent is usually an insider.
-Agents like Anish Chandy, Shruti Debi, Preeti Gill and Hemali Sodhi all started in publishing houses.
-Mita Kapur , Suhail Mathur and Preeti Gill are all authors, as is Kanishka Gupta of Writer’s Side.
-The Red Ink literary agency was founded and is run by Anuj Bahri of the famous Bahrisons bookstore in Khan market, Delhi.
+Agents like Anish Chandy, Shruti Debi, Preeti Gill, and Hemali Sodhi all started in publishing houses.
+Mita Kapur, Suhail Mathur, and Preeti Gill are all authors, as is Kanishka Gupta of Writer’s Side.
+The Red Ink literary agency was founded and is run by Anuj Bahri of the famous Bahrisons bookstore in Khan Market, Delhi.

 Literary agents have built their credibility and reputation over many years by working closely with the industry.
 They have relationships with multiple publishers.
 They have a good sense of which publisher is looking for what kind of content in the current or the next year.
 They use their industry insight and connections to pitch your book to the publisher who is the best fit.
-This increases the probability of your book being published a lot more than a blind direct submission to a bunch of publishers.
+This increases the probability of your book being published a lot more than blind direct submission to a bunch of publishers.

 So, coming back to what a Literary agency in India will do for you – it is more than getting your book a decent reading at a publisher.

 A lot of writers don’t understand how much work a Literary agent puts into developing your manuscript with you.
 A good literary agent works closely with the author as an expert in the genre and an editor.
 This is another critical part of what a Literary agent does.
-The time that a good agent spends upgrading your book can run into hundreds of woman-hours.
+The time that a good agent spends upgrading your book can run into hundreds of woman hours.
 This effort often means the difference between an okay book and a great one.

 What does a literary agent do?
 Negotiate a great deal

 Let us fast-forward some more and assume that a publisher is interested in your manuscript which you submitted directly.
 They come to you and offer you a book deal.
 The deal is their boiler-plate contract.
-As a first time author, what will you do?
+As a first-time author, what will you do?
 Will you negotiate?
 Will you push for a bigger advance, or publishing overseas, or a multiple book deal?